Taschi120/klondike/README.md

 * Architecture - if I were to redo this entire project, I'd try to use the Command pattern, as described in "Game Programming Patterns" by Robert Nystrom.
-This game does not currently have an "Undo" pattern, and frankly whith how much of a mess the game logic has already become, I don't really feel like dealing with that.
+This game does not currently have an "Undo" feature, and frankly whith how much of a mess the game logic has already become, I don't really feel like dealing with that.

 * Choice of game - one final bit of wisdom: If you want to program a solitaire game, try picking